GalacticBobster/GalacticBobster/README.md

 I'm a Research Fellow at the University of Michigan, working on Earth System Modeling and Planetary Exploration.
 I hold a Ph.D. in Climate and Space Sciences and Engineering from the University of Michigan.

-### 🔭 Current Focus
+### 🔭 Projects
-- Developing NOAA Unified Forecast System for short-term weather forecasting in the Great Lakes region
+- Developing NOAA's operational weather forecasting suite - Unified Forecast System
-- Deep Learning applications for geosciences and engineering
-- Microwave Remote Sensing and Radio Science for Jupiter's ionosphere
+- Exploring Jupiter's atmosphere and space environment with NASA Juno mission

 ### 📫 Connect With Me
 [![LinkedIn](https://img.shields.io/badge/-LinkedIn-0077B5?style=flat&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/ananyobhatt0101/)